Skip to Content

 Protecting and restoring habitats

 We carry out regular wildlife and habitat surveys at Nevis and are working to encourage the natural expansion of native woodland including Scots pine.
 This includes deer control so that native trees can regenerate, as well as some planting with the local community as part of the Nevis Landscape Partnership Future Forest project.
-In autumn 2022, we will be carrying out a peatland restoration project at Nevis.
+In autumn 2022, we carried out a peatland restoration project at Nevis.

 Pine Marten in Tree - 2020 Vision